 Tanner, 20, and his mother Wanda Krupp recently set up a display at her shop with informational brochures about the board and the resources it provides.
 They set up a similar table at this high school graduation party.

-During the week, he’s participating in year-long employment exploration program.
+During the week, he’s participating in Project SEARCH, a year-long employment exploration program at Licking Memorial Hospital.
 He also works at Hope Farm in Granville.

 A dedicated country music fan, he takes karate and is active in Licking County Special Olympics.